Piyushhbhutoria/rails_api_logger/README.md

 config.middleware.insert_before Rails::Rack::Logger, InboundRequestsLoggerMiddleware, skip_body_regexp: /api/letters/
 ```

+If you want to keep only a few headers, `keep_headers` option array allow you to select them.
+By default, only a few are saved. `nil` allow you to remove filers.

 In the implementation of your API, you can call any time `attach_inbound_request_loggable(model)`
 to attach an already persisted model to the log record.